ska-telescope/skampi/docs/src/pipelines.rst

 **k8srunner-psi-low** for PSI-LOW deployments, **k8srunner** (the default) for STFC MID and STFC LOW.

 This is also true when selecting the telescopes.
 CI/CD is aligned in such a way that MID an LOW should be handled through configuration options only.
-Pipelines and tests should behave same: the System Under Test and Test Environment both should be idempotent and reproducible.
 The **mid-test** job defined in **.gitlab/ci/ska-mid.gitlab-ci.yml** and the **low-test** job defined in **.gitlab/ci/ska-low.gitlab-ci.yml** differ only through the use of selecting "mid" or "low" in the CONFIG and
 TEL keys when setting the variables.